jdob/ocp-onboard/deployment.rst

-Deploying or Building an Existing Container
+Building or Deploying an Existing Container
 ===========================================

-..
-Starting point for devs who are using Docker already and want to quickly get those apps into OpenShift.
-I'm not in love with the router stuff being here, but that's also not "advanced" either
+OpenShift can deploy existing code in a number of ways.
+Pre-built containers stored in a Docker registry, such as `Docker Hub <https://hub.docker.com/>`_ can be downloaded and deployed directly to OpenShift.
+OpenShift can also build images from source code in a `git https://git-scm.com/`_ repository, regardless of whether or not a Dockerfile is present.

 Deploying from Docker Hub
 -------------------------